Reviewing Ube Industries (UBEOY) & Its Peers

-Ube Industries (OTCMKTS: UBEOY – Get Rating) is one of 678 public companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
-We will compare Ube Industries to related companies based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.
+Ube Industries (OTCMKTS: UBEOY – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
+We will compare Ube Industries to related businesses based on the strength of its earnings, analyst recommendations, dividends, valuation, risk, profitability and institutional ownership.

 Profitability

-This table compares Ube Industries and its peers’ net margins, return on equity and return on assets.
+This table compares Ube Industries and its rivals’ net margins, return on equity and return on assets.

 |Net Margins